-The test methods may be presented in a mandatory Annex.
+4.12.3 The test methods may be presented in a mandatory annex.

-4.13 Test Report Format
+4.13 Test report format

-This element shall describe how to state the test results in an internationally harmonized manner.

-The Test Report Format applies to type evaluation (and is therefore essential for the OIML Certificate System for Measuring Instruments and the MAA) and may also apply to verification.

-The Test Report Format may be presented in a mandatory Annex.
+- 4.13.1 This element shall describe how to state the test results in an internationally harmonized manner. - 4.13.2 The test report format applies to type evaluation (and is therefore essential for the OIML Certificate System for Measuring Instruments and the MAA) and may also apply to verification. - 4.13.3 The test report format may be presented in a separate part of the Recommendation.